gabriel-ing/FHIR-AI-Hackathon-Kit/Tutorial/0-FHIR-server-setup.md

 ## Access the IRIS Management Portal

-Open your browser and go to:
+Once the container is started, open your browser and go to:
  **[http://localhost:32783/csp/sys/UtilHome.csp](http://localhost:32783/csp/sys/UtilHome.csp)**

 **Login Credentials:**
 - **Username:** `_SYSTEM`
 - **Password:** `ISCDEMO`

-In the docker compose file, the container ports 1972 and 52773 have been mapped to 32782 and 32783 respectively.

 Note, sometimes it takes a minute for the management portal to come online here, so if nothing appears at the link above, wait a couple of minutes, then refresh the page.

 ## Explore the FHIR server

-The FHIR server should now be available at http://localhost:32783/csp/healthshare/demo/fhir/r4.

-To test that the server is online, you can go to http://localhost:32783/csp/healthshare/demo/fhir/r4/metadata .
+The FHIR server should now be available at http://localhost:32783/csp/healthshare/demo/fhir/r4, although you won't see anything at this base-URL.
+To test that the server is online, you can go to http://localhost:32783/csp/healthshare/demo/fhir/r4/metadata.
 This should automatically download a file (metadata.json) containing metadata about the FHIR server.

-You can explore the FHIR data at a user interface at:
+You can also explore the FHIR data at a user interface at:

 http://localhost:32783/fhir/portal/patientlist.html

 ![FHIR Portal](images/fhir-portal.png)

 This interface is provided by the [iris-fhir-portal](https://openexchange.intersystems.com/package/iris-fhir-portal?tab=details) package which has been pre-loaded.
-Credit to the author, Henrique Dias.
+All credit to the package author, Henrique Dias.

 You can also explore and test the FHIR server using Swagger-UI, which provides a user interface to the FHIR HTTP specification.
 This can be found at http://localhost:32783/swagger-ui/index.html.